bodrovis/Sitepoint-source/README.md

-Source code for previous articles can be found in the corresponding [repos](https://github.com/bodrovis?tab=repositories).
+The Source code for previous articles can be found in the corresponding [repos](https://github.com/bodrovis?tab=repositories).

 (c) Ilya Bodrov ([radiant-wind.com](http://radiant-wind.com)) Updated Readme